-Now that you have a better idea of why ad revenue drops during Q1, what can you do about it?
+Now that you have a better idea of why ad revenue dropped during Q1, what can you do about it?

 A well-known strategy is to increase floor prices during the holiday season (November-December).
 Now that we’re well past that, the obvious step would be to revise floor prices and lower them based on the bidding approach of Advertisers/Buyers.
 With high floor prices, drained out buyers would channel out the bids even before participating in an auction.
-Bringing down floor prices would ensure the overall fill rate doesn’t slide down also if it means lower valued bids.
+Bringing down floor prices would also ensure the overall fill rate doesn’t slide down (in case of lower-valued bids).
 Balancing these two metrics, floor prices, and fill rate would be the best initial approach, to pull up the overall performance/revenue.

 The best way to increase your inventory worth is by adding more competition to your ad stack.
 Test out new demand partners or negotiate better terms on deals.
 If you’re not running Header bidding yet, it would be a great time to test it out.
 Header bidding adds competition to your ad auctions.

 For an overview of how Header bidding might help you boost performance, this article is a good read: https://www.monetizemore.com/blog/what-is-header-bidding-guide/